 - Academic - provides access to academic areas or buildings on campus.

 - Maintains all key control files and records.

 - In coordination with department heads and the university's locksmith, develops key schedules that provide access to university facilities, yet maintains a high level of building security.

 - Securely stores all unassigned or unused university keys.

 - Inventories and issues all residential keys in bulk to residential programs at the beginning of each school year.

 - Investigates loss or theft of university keys when possible.

 - Recommends, approves, or denies requests for key changes.
-This is done in coordination with the University Locksmith and the appropriate department head.
+This is done in coordination with the university's locksmith and the appropriate department head.

 - Furnishes department heads, upon request, a list of all persons in possession of department keys.